Skip to main content

 Image

-SCE is working to further reduce the threat of wildfire by burying power lines in the highest-risk areas, especially where lines have not been replaced by covered conductors.
-SCE is targeting the highest-risk areas, known as severe-risk areas, for undergrounding its power lines based on several considerations, including the difficulty of evacuating quickly during a significant wildfire.
-The targeted undergrounding effort will make the electrical system more reliable during extreme weather conditions by protecting it from high winds, vegetation, and other hazards that could cause fires or power outages.
+SCE is working to further reduce the risk of wildfire by burying power lines in high fire risk areas, especially where lines have not been replaced by covered conductor.
+SCE targets areas for undergrounding its power lines based on several considerations.
+The targeted undergrounding effort will make the electrical system more reliable during extreme weather conditions by protecting it from high winds, vegetation and other hazards that could cause fires or power outages.

 Undergrounding Work Phases